AdobeDocs/campaign-classic.en/help/workflow/using/workflow-best-practices.md

 Below are listed general guidelines about optimizing Campaign performance, including best practices to apply to your workflows.

-Troubleshooting guidelines related to workflows execution are also available in [this section](../../production/using/workflow-execution.md).
+Troubleshooting guidelines related to workflows execution are also available in [Campaign Classic v7 Production Guide](../../production/using/workflow-execution.md).

 ### Logs {#logs}